Skip to content

 • Protocol Overhead (ProtocolOverheadTokens): 512 tokens - reserved for request/response formatting

-• Output Reserve (ReserveOutputTokens): 2048 tokens - reserved for output generation
+• Output Reserve (ReserveOutputTokens): 2048 tokens - minimum reserve for output generation; OpenAI-compatible requests reserve the larger value among this setting, GenerationConfig.MaxTokens, and GenerationConfig.ThinkingTokens

 • Input Floor (InputTokensFloor): 1024 tokens - ensures proper model processing